Bitcoin don’t exist physically and technically.

 The most secured and trusted hardware wallets on the market as at currently are:

-If you are into cryptocurrency and mostly make use of your Bitcoin investment on daily basis, these type of cryptocurrency wallets will be very convenient for you.
+If you are into cryptocurrency and mostly make use of your Bitcoin investment on daily basis, these type of wallets will be very convenient for you.

 It can be used to pay for goods in shops (both online and offline) or engaging in face-to-face transactions.